 I.F.3.b.
 Tracking records shall include information required by R315-15-5.7 of the Utah Administrative Code in the form of shipping documents such as bill of ladings, manifests, invoices or other applicable transportation documents generated by the Permittee or other used oil transporters.

 I.F.3.c.
-The Permittee shall only accept and deliver used oil using a Utah permitted used oil transporter in accordance with R315-15 of the Utah Administrative Code.
+The Permittee shall only accept used oil from or deliver used oil to a transporter that has a current Used Oil Transporter Permit issued by the Director.

 I.G.
 Sampling and Analysis Plan

 I.G.1.
 The Permittee shall follow all sampling and analytical procedures in Section II.E through II.F, Used Oil Sampling and Analytical Procedures, when conducting used oil sampling and analytical testing to meet the requirements of R315-15 of the Utah Administrative Code and this Permit.